Back to Living Real Change

 Snore guards can be purchased from a dentist or even online.
 They typically run between $300 and $700, and are not covered by insurance.

 If a snore guard does not bring relief either, Dr. Iatridis says there are more invasive procedures that can increase the size of your airway by surgically removing tissues or correcting abnormalities.
-Consulting an Ear, Nose & Throat (ENT) specialist or an otolaryngologist would be the next step.
+The next step would be to consult an Ear, Nose, and throat (ENT) specialist or an otolaryngologist.

-Walter James, M.D., a sleep medicine specialist with Piedmont Heart Institute, believes snoring often goes hand in hand with sleep apnea.
+Walter James, M.D., a sleep medicine specialist, believes snoring often goes hand in hand with sleep apnea.

 “Many of the patients I see with a snoring problem actually have sleep apnea.
 This can easily be treated with self-treatment methods as well as using a CPAP machine, which blows air to the back of the throat, keeping the airways open.”

 Sleep apnea is a greater medical concern than snoring.
-It may occur in as much as 20 to 40 percent of adult snorers.
-Patients with untreated obstructive sleep apnea have a 3 percent risk of stroke and heart attack.
+It may occur in as much as 20-40% of adult snorers.
+Patients with untreated obstructive sleep apnea have a 3% risk of stroke and heart attack.
 Therefore, it’s important to get to the root of the matter if snoring is disrupting your sleep.

 Piedmont offers sleep medicine services at its Atlanta, Fayette, Henry, Mountainside and Newnan campuses.